Dagrut/rpncron/CONFIGURATION.md

 configurations will use the values set in this block.
 They can of course be overridden.
 Its syntax is exactly the same as the `@CFG` part.

 Each block start with its keyword at the beginning of a line, followed by one space and an arbitrary end delimiter.
-This end delimiter is used to know when the block stops, and have to be written on a line alone to do so.
-It can contain any character except the end of line (`\n`) character.
-An example block could be :
+This end delimiter is used to know when the block stops.
+It can contain any character except the end of line (`\n`) and the space character.
+Here are two examples :

-	@CFG <THIS IS |THE end}{"
+	@CFG <THISIS|THEend}{"
 	Some configuration here...
-	<THIS IS |THE end}{"
+	<THISIS|THEend}{"

+or :

+	@CFG <THISIS|THEend}{" Some configuration here...<THISIS|THEend}{"

 The `@CFG` part is read line by line, independantly.
 The `@RPN` part is read as a whole text block, which can be splitted into several lines.
-The `@CMD` part may be read as a set of lines or as a block, depending on the configuration.
+The `@CMD` part may be read as a list of lines or as a block, depending on the configuration.

 Parser details
 --------------